1970 1000 km of Nürburgring

 The 1970 1000km of Nürburgring was an endurance race held at the Nürburgring Nordschleife, Nürburg, West Germany on May 31, 1970.
-It was the seventh round of the 1970 World Sportscar Championship season.
+It was the seventh round of the 1970 International Championship for Makes.

 Pre-race

 The Nürburgring was bumpy and narrow until resurfaced and widened somewhat in late 1970 and early 1971 after Formula 1 had boycotted the Ring, moving the August 1970 German Grand Prix to the modern Hockenheimring which already was signed with Armco.

 Earlier in 1970, the 1000 km race weekend was marred by the fatal accident of Finnish driver Hans Laine in a Porsche 908/02.
-While attempting to qualify for the race at the end of Saturday's qualifying session, Laine damaged one of the front sections of his car; and while he was on the Dottinger Hohe straight going at full speed over one of the humps near the Antonius Bridge, his 908/02 flew into the air, did a full backflip and landed back on the track and rolled a number of times.
+While attempting to qualify for the race at the end of Saturday's qualifying session, Laine damaged one of the front sections of his car; and while he was on the Döttinger Höhe straight going at full speed over one of the humps near the Antonius Bridge, his 908/02 flew into the air, did a full backflip and landed back on the track and rolled a number of times.
 Although Laine was alive and conscious after the accident, fuel was leaking and Laine could not get out of the car.
 Track marshals were able to get to the wrecked Porsche, but then the car burst into flames.
 The marshals only had small extinguishers that was not enough to put out the inferno and Laine perished in the fire.
 He was 25, and was survived by his wife and 5-month year old daughter; he was one of 6 racers to die at the Nürburgring that year.
 Laine's co-driver, Dutchman Gijs van Lennep had a similar incident at the same place on the track, although he was able to avoid causing any damage to the car.
 The racing team Laine drove for withdrew another one of its entries, a Porsche 917K but a Porsche 911 driven by Finnish rally driver Pauli Tovionen and entered by Laine's team won the GT's with an engine larger than 2 liters class.

-It was agreed upon by John Wyer and Porsche that both works teams would use the 908/03, the car type first used at the 1970 Targa Florio four weeks earlier, finishing 1-2-4-5 plus a DNF, with Ferrari 512S 3rd and 6th.
-Developed for the mountain roads of Sicily, the light and nimble 908/03 was also better suited to the much faster yet still twisty and demanding Nürburgring than the big and powerful 917K.
-Two were run by John Wyer's team and two were run by Porsche Salzburg.
+John Wyer and Porsche agreed that both works teams would use the 908/03, a car type first used at the Targa Florio four weeks earlier.
+At that event, 908/02 and 908/03 models finished in first, second, fourth, and fifth positions.
+The Salzburg 908/03 recorded a DNF, while Ferrari 512S models finished third and sixth.
+Developed for mountain roads, the 908/03 was used for the Nürburgring instead of the 917K.
+John Wyer's team and Porsche Salzburg each ran two of the vehicles.